SeanoNET/RoomTempDevice-MQTT/README.md

 ## MQTT Broker

 There are plenty of MQTT brokers to choose from.
 This example was implemented using [Eclipse Mosquitto](https://mosquitto.org/) running in docker.
-For information on how to setup and configure the Mosquitto MQTT broker see [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto) or binary installation [downloads](https://mosquitto.org/download/)
+For information on how to setup and configure the Mosquitto MQTT broker running in docker see [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto) or binary installation [downloads](https://mosquitto.org/download/)

+## MQTT Consumer

+To consume the data published to the broker and save it into Microsoft SQL Server see [RoomTempMQTTConsumer](https://github.com/SeanoNET/RoomTempMQTTConsumer)